HELOC Loans

 Draw period ends

 No further draws can be made.
 The outstanding balance converts to capital-plus-interest repayments over the remaining term.
-Monthly payments will increase at this point, and the provider assesses affordability on this repayment-period payment level before the facility is set up.
+Monthly payments increase at this point.

 4